A relevant good honours degree.

 Contemporary Issues in Safeguarding and Vulnerability (30 credits)

 The module seeks to develop students understanding of the context in which safeguarding takes place and links this to debates around the appropriateness and effectiveness of policy and practice.
 In doing this students will explore concepts of vulnerability and risk and how they affect working practices as well as critically evaluating the current policy context.
-Assessment: A personal reflection on a critical incident related to safeguarding and a xxx word assignment critically evaluating policy and practice in relation to safeguarding.
+Assessment: A personal reflection on a critical incident related to safeguarding and a 1500 word and a 2500 word assignment critically evaluating policy and practice in relation to safeguarding.

-This module seeks to develop student understandings of the historical, philosophical, sociological, legal and political perspectives surrounding children, childhood and youth.
-It will include an overview and critique of dominant perspectives both domestically and internationally, around children’s voices, rights and representations and use this as a basis for the evaluation of policy and practice issues.
+This module seeks to develop student understandings of the historical, philosophical, sociological, legal and political perspectives surrounding children, young people and vulnerable adults.
+It will include an overview and critique of dominant perspectives both domestically and internationally, around voices, rights and representations and use this as a basis for the evaluation of policy and practice issues.

-Presentation based on a personal reflection related to Rights Awareness and a xxx word assignment critically evaluating policy and practice in relation to Children’s Rights.
+Presentation based on a personal reflection related to Rights Awareness and a 1500 word and a 2500 word assignment critically evaluating policy and practice in relation to Rights.